-Northwood offers 24-hour residential treatment at our Main Campus.
+Northwood offers 24-hour care at our Main Campus Residential Treatment QRTP.
 Within an assigned team of 10 to 11 students (grouped according to treatment needs, gender, diagnosis, and age) children learn to live with others in a family-like atmosphere.

 Residential treatment enables youth to build positive relationships with caring staff that is committed to their personal growth and success.

 Each student has a comprehensive developmental plan prepared by a multidisciplinary team including parents, referring agency staff, teachers, therapists, supervisors, counselors, and medical services personnel.
 The plan outlines specific treatment goals related to the diagnosis and is evaluated on an ongoing basis.

-Northwood uses a positive development and asset-building approach to create a structured and nurturing living and learning environment that allows each student to develop to their full potential.
+Northwood uses a positive development and asset-building approach to create a structured and nurturing living and learning environment that allows each student to develop to their full potential at our Residential Treatment QRTP.

 - Group Living and Life Skills